 The most common symptoms of placental abruption are:

-- Intense abdominal and low back pain.
+- Intense abdominal and lower back pain.

 - Uterine contractions.

-- Hypotension (in cases of heavy bleeding).
+- Low blood pressure (in cases of massive bleeding).

 - Uterine rupture.

 - Adnexal torsion (twisting of the ovaries or fallopian tube).